learnedtocode/qjs/README.md

 This script keeps all of those features and adds some more:

 - Add post numbers like `[#123]` (the 123rd reply in the thread) to every post
+- Mark lb/pb posts with a different background color (light yellow by default)
 - Click anywhere in the scroll bar to jump to that post
 - Better image blacklist - click the "hide" link above a post to collapse it and never show any of the images in that post again
 - Fix 8kun auto-updates when a thread is getting towards the end